ConfusedPolarBear/intro-skipper/README.md

 ![Skip intro button](images/skip-button.png)

+If you use Jellyfin clients that do not use the web interface provided by the server, the plugin can be configured to automatically skip intros.

-This plugin **will not work** until both the modified web interface and `fpcalc` are installed.
+This plugin **will not work** without installing `fpcalc`.
 The easiest way to do this is to follow the steps below.

 ## Introduction requirements